best tricep workout

 In our Perfect Triceps Workout we don’t want to lose sight of the fact that progressive overload still matters.

-When trying to build muscle, you will not want to forego the popular mass building triceps exercises such as the Close Grip Bench Press, but you’ll want to add to them with drop sets and partials.
+When trying to build muscle mass, you will not want to forego the popular mass building triceps exercises such as the Close Grip Bench Press, but you’ll want to add to them with drop sets and partials.
 I’ll show you how to do that in this workout so you can build stronger, bigger arms.

 OVERLAPPING STRENGTH CURVES

-The idea of overlapping strength curves is important in our triceps training.
+The idea of overlapping strength curves is important in our triceps exercise guide.

 Typically in a curl, we max out the strength curve in the middle of the movement, and lose that tension when we get up to the top of the movement.
 The bands help us to keep the tension going as you stretch further and further into that complete range of motion.

-Exploring exercises that overlap these strength curves for the triceps will help you to construct a workout that is great at achieving maximal development of the triceps.
+Exploring exercises that overlap these strength curves for the triceps muscle will help you to construct a workout that is great at achieving maximal development of the triceps brachii.
 We can incorporate this concept with an exercise like the Banded Lying Triceps Extension.

 THE best TRICEPS WORKOUT: step by step

-In structuring the Perfect Triceps Workout, I wanted to be sure we took into account all three heads of the triceps, all three triceps functions and the different parts of the strength curve to ensure that the workout is truly comprehensive.
+In structuring the Perfect Triceps Workout, I wanted to be sure we took into account all three heads of the triceps brachii, all three triceps functions and the different parts of the strength curve to ensure that the workout is truly comprehensive.

-We’ll kick off the Perfect Triceps Workout with the ‘big exercises’, because I prefer to address the heavier stuff first when we have the most energy and we’re able to hit them hard.
+We’ll kick off the Perfect Triceps Workout with some of the ‘big exercises’ for upper body strength, because I prefer to address the heavier compound exercises first when we have the most energy and we’re able to hit them hard.

-We’ll start with a variation of the Close Grip Bench Press called the Close Grip Pin Press.
+We’ll start with a variation of the Close Grip Bench Press called the Close Grip Pin Press done with heavy weights.

 CLOSE GRIP PIN PRESS